jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 Create a **workflow file** using one of the following approaches:

 - Actions tab
-  - Go to the Actions tab on your Github repo and create a new file named `jekyll.yml` for example.
+  - Go to the Actions tab on your GitHub repo and create a new file named `jekyll.yml` for example.
 - Add file to repo
   - Create the the file directly in the repo at the path `.github/worksflows/jekyll.yml`.
 Note the dot at the start.
 This can be done locally too.